davidlowryduda/isolated_points/README.markdown

 Input:

 On a specific curve:     j-invariant
-On a data set of curves: txt file with list of Cremona labels/Weierstrass coefficient array
+On a data set of curves: txt file with list of j-invariants
-                         delimited by newline character, e.g. adelicgenus0curves.txt
+                         delimited by newline character, e.g. adelicgenusgt0curves.txt

 Output: